yulikexuan/refactoring/encapsulate-record/README.md

   - Test after each change

 > get at something: to learn or find out something
-> - The truth is sometimes difficult to get at.
+> - The truth is sometimes difficult to get at

 ### For very Complex Record, such as One with a nested structure

 - #### Focus on Clients that Update the Data First
   - Then Consider Returning a Copy or Read-Only Proxy of the Data for Clients
     - that only read the data
+  - Concentrate on the updates
+    - Getting them visible and gathered in a single place
+      - is the most important part of the encapsulation

 ### Remove the Class's Raw Data Accessor